IanGBrennan/MioceneAustralia/README.md

    + Supplemental Figures 1-7.
 ## Outputs:
    + Comparative model fitting output for 100 posterior trees.
 This includes ALL compared models.
 (5x)
    + Comparative model fitting output for 100 posterior trees.
 This is a trimmed set of models (those in Fig.2), with recalculated AICcWt.
 (5x)
+   + 'Best' models for each tree in each radiation, as a result of comparative model fitting.
+(5x)
+   + ALL empirical and simulated results of biogeographic analyses. (many)